Geeksltd/MSharp.Docs/Basics/VSIX.md

         }
 ```

-Whenever developers use your decorated method, they will see method name coloured like this :
+Whenever developers use your decorated method, they will see the method name coloured like this :

 ![Colorize_SampleCode1](images/Colorize_SampleCode1.PNG)

 Depending on the current color theme of Visual Studio and the background color of the code editor window, the specified color can vary.
-Your decorated method will be displayed in the specified color if background color is dark (as in the previous screenshot).
-Otherwise, the decorated method will be displayed in reverse color.
+Your decorated method will be displayed in the specified color if the colour of the code editor background is dark (as in the previous screenshot).
+Otherwise, the decorated method will be displayed in the opposite colour.

 ![Colorize_SampleCode2](images/Colorize_SampleCode2.PNG)

-MethodColorAttribute class constructor can be implement with a second string parameter too.
-In this case, the first parameter is the specified method color in dark theme and second is the specified method color in light theme.
+MethodColorAttribute class constructor can also be implemented with a second string parameter.
+In this case, the first parameter is the specified method color for the dark theme and second is the specified method color for the light theme.

-> You can test live colouring functionalities by implementing a **MethodColorAttribute** class in your project, and decorating a method with this attribute.
-The decorated method will reflect method color changes in real time.
+> You can test live colouring functionalities by implementing a **MethodColorAttribute** class in your project, and then decorating a method with this attribute.
+Colour changes for the decorated method will reflected in real time.

 ## In Dark Theme